 What is progesterone and what does it do?

-Before you learn how to increase progesterone, it’s good to have an understanding of what it is—so you know why you should increase it.
-Progesterone is a central fertility hormone.
-It plays a key role in menstruation and ovulation, and is crucial to maintaining pregnancy.
+Before you learn how to increase progesterone, it's good to have an understanding of what it is and its many roles in your body, so you know why you should increase it.
+Progesterone is a central hormone that affects far more than just fertility.
+While it plays a key role in menstruation, ovulation, and maintaining pregnancy, progesterone also influences mood, sleep quality, bone health, metabolism, and more.

 In people who ovulate, progesterone levels rise after ovulation, during the second half of the menstrual cycle (also called the luteal phase).